 I had never heard of the #Dinosnores events before – these events run every other month or so, and are specifically for either kids or for grown ups.
 Tickets don’t come cheap, but I kid you not, this is a once in a lifetime opportunity that is worth every penny.

-We arrived at the museum at around 6.30pm and after a quick security search collected our foam mat to sleep on, strategically picked out our spot (under the giraffes), and set up camp.
+After meeting Dad Muddling Through on the platform at St Pancras Station, we arrived at the museum at around 6.30pm.
+After a quick security search collected our foam mat to sleep on, strategically picked out our spot (under the giraffes), and set up camp.
 You take along your own pillow and sleeping bags, plus your PJs.
 I also took a torch (not needed), a onesie in case it was cold (not needed, although I did wear it whilst wandering the museum!), water and a sleep eye mask (much needed!).

 After a welcome drink at the fully licensed bar, we were introduced to our itinerary , starting with a three course meal in the restaurant area.
 Sharing our table with some amazing strangers who we quickly got to know and shared our life stories, hows and whys we all came to be there.
 The food was excellent – far nicer than I had imagined when we selected our options from the email weeks earlier.